victoriamccray/victoriamccray.github.io/_posts/2023-12-29-emerging-markets.md

 ---

-I was awarded with the Srinivasan Award from the Center for Emerging Markets in order to facilitate the development of open-source research tools for neuroimaging and scientists facing technological and financial challenges internationally.
+I was awarded with the Srinivasan Award from the Center for Emerging Markets in order to develoo open-source research tools for neuroimaging scientists facing technological and financial challenges internationally.
 The project will be a collaborative effort and will feature a hackathon for open-source solutions.

 **Updates coming soon!**